vim-advent-calendar/ideas/topics.md

 ...

-One Vim, why you should just use one instance
+One Vim, why you should just one instance
 -----------------------------------------------------------------------
 CLAIMED BY: justone

-see justone-one-vim.md
+See justone-one-vim.md

 Symbols, not files
 -----------------------------------------------------------------------
 CLAIMED BY: romainl

-see romainl-death-by-a-thousand-files.md
+See romainl-death-by-a-thousand-files.md

 Formating with Vim
 -----------------------------------------------------------------------
 CLAIMED BY: george-b

-see george-b-formatting-with-vim.md
+See george-b-formatting-with-vim.md

 From .vimrc to .vim
 -----------------------------------------------------------------------
 CLAIMED BY: tejr

-see tejr-from-vimrc-to-vim.md
+See tejr-from-vimrc-to-vim.md

 Vim History and Evolution
 -----------------------------------------------------------------------
 CLAIMED BY: rossijonas

-- I'm thinking about telling the story behind vim's creation and the evoluiton, ispired by [this article](https://thenewstack.io/a-look-at-vim-a-text-editor-for-the-ages/) from David Cassel, and [this video](https://www.youtube.com/watch?v=ayc_qpB-93o) from Bram.
+- I'm thinking about telling the story behind vim's creation and the evolution, inspired by [this article](https://thenewstack.io/a-look-at-vim-a-text-editor-for-the-ages/) from David Cassel, and [this video](https://www.youtube.com/watch?v=ayc_qpB-93o) from Bram.

 Colorschemes Best Practices
 ------------------------------------------------------------------------